HOSTED-POWER/docs-turbostack-app/Technologies/Web Servers/nginx_block_access.md

         deny all;
 ```

-If per example your Turbostack configuration of your server looks as follows:
+If for example your Turbostack configuration of your server looks like this:

 ```yaml
 ---